Try Semrush

 The newsletter.

-In fact, the newsletter got 12.7x more clicks than my Tweet.
+In fact, the newsletter got 12.7x more clicks than the Tweet.

 Number of clicks to blog post

-With that, here are 3 things I do to get lots of clicks on every newsletter:
+Here are three things you can do to get more clicks on every newsletter:

 No fancy graphics.